William Hunter (merchant): News from Scotland and Norway

 There was a boy of our ship that was shot with a piece of ordnance out off the King's ship - at the departure of Steen Bille, by negligence of the gunner, who thought there had been no shot in her.
 This ship is sent back again [to Scotland] with such persons in her as are not found meet to remain here.

 In July 1591 Hunter sent news to William Cecil of the search for the rebel, Francis Stewart, 5th Earl of Bothwell.
 James VI had gone Kelso but there was news of Bothwell at Aberdeen.
 Hunter wrote, "Mirrie companyouns say atte thair wyne that all our trubillis ar bott tryfills to gett moir gowld frome Ingland, and thay seik my Loird Boithwell whear thay knaw he is nott, for Aberdene is neir fowr scoir mylis derrect north frome Edinburgh and Kellso is twenty eight mylis derrect sowth frome Edinburgh" - Merry companions say at their wine that all our troubles are but trifles to get more gold from England, and they seek my Lord Bothwell where they know he is not, for Aberdeen is near four score miles direct north from Edinburgh and Kelso is twenty eight miles direct south from Edinburgh.

+In 1596, Anne of Denmark wrote to the Council of Denmark for a passport for William Hunter to travel to collect Norwegian timber.
+Timber from Norway and the Baltic was widely used in Scottish buildings at this time.

 In 1598, an English Catholic exile, George More came to Scotland.
 He went to the royal court at Dalkeith Palace, wanting to speak to the courtier William Schaw.
 Schaw and William Hunter brought him to speak with James VI in a private gallery.

 In May 1599 an English diplomat William Bowes noted that Hunter was now in the service of King James but may have become a denizen of England following his marriage, which would affect his legal rights in England and his ability to claim such privileges due to a "stranger" or foreigner.
 Hunter, with his wife Agnes, was made free to trade in Bristol as dyer from November 1597, as Agnes' late husband had done, as a reward from Elizabeth for his services.
 The Privy Council letter at that time called him a gentleman of Scotland.
 Hunter himself was not recorded as burgess of Bristol.
 Huntar's attempt to trade in Scotland claiming advantages in the "person of a stranger" was rejected by the Court of Session.